 LiMF members have published a collective peer-reviewed scientific paper outlining the issues surrounding lion management in South Africa and some possible solutions (Miller et al. 2013).
-A second collective publication on historical contraception of lionesses is currently under review.
-Members have also contributed scientific data to numerous other peerreviewed publications over the years.
+A second collective publication on historical contraception of lionesses in currently under review.
+Members have also contributed scientific data to numerous other peer-reviewed publications over the years.